oist/smartphone-robot-object-detection/README.md

 # Retrain model
 `docker compose up --build`
-Note the default command is to run the retraining script (main.py).
+Note the default command is to run the retraining script (train.py).
-This takes all label data from ./xml_dataset, which is generated via labelImg (see below) and retrains a efficientdet_lite0 model.
-The xml_dataset contains relative paths to all image files located in ./image_set, bounding box, and label data.
+This takes all label data from ./labels, which is generated via labelImg (see below) and retrains a efficientdet_lite0 model.
+The labels are currently xml files with the same name as the corresponding image help in ./images.
+These xml files contain relative paths to all image files, bounding box, and label data.
 The exported model is saved as model.tflite in the root of the project.

 # Data Labeling
 The data labeling was done using [labelImg](https://github.com/HumanSignal/labelImg) but this project is no longer maintained